 ADHD and Leadership

 Some famous leaders rumoured to have ADHD include; Richard Branson of Virgin, IKEA's Ingvar Kamprad, JetBlue's David Neeleman, Bill Gates, and possibly Steve Jobs, Albert Einstein and Walt Disney.
 Even former presidents are rumoured to have ADHD.
+But, these are all rumours.

 Research implies that people with ADHD are 300% more likely to start their own business.